rhomobile/rhomobile-docs/eb/en/edge/api/Notification.md

 ###Spuriously reported hardware
 Some Windows Mobile or CE devices may report hardware which is not present on the device such as a pager or LEDs.
 This is a limitation of the underlying driver layer reporting spurious results to the application, though all real hardware will be controllable.

+###Maximum Button text size
+It is recommend to use maximum 15 Character for the button text in pop up , above to this limit it behave as per OS Behavior.